Electrical-Projects/Energy-Efficient-Night-Light-with-Motion-and-Ambient-Light-Detection/Design-Review/01_Design-Overview-Specifications/01_design.md

   - **Lower:** ≈ **0.16·Vcc** ≈ **0.53 V**
 - Outputs feed a small logic gate (NAND/NOR) at **3.3 V** logic level to trigger the 555.

 **Why nanopower?** TLV8544’s nA–µA bias keeps standby current tiny, extending AAA life while providing enough bandwidth for human motion.
+The following circuit diagrams represent two almost indentical signal processing paths where the top diagram is very similar to the processing unit developed in this project whereas the bottom circuit diagram is for the special case where the comparator OP-AMPs are desired to be fast and  "single-ended" or "just pull" output, which can only source current and relies on an external pull-down resistor to handle current sinking.

 ![System Block Diagram](../01_Design-Overview-Specifications/Two_Types_of_3-Stage_PIR_Signal_Processing.png)

----Two Types of 3-Stage PIR Signal Processing.png
+---

 ## Ambient Light Gating (3.3 V)
 - LDR + 1.5 MΩ + 2 MΩ pot create an adjustable threshold into a 3.3 V comparator/op-amp gate.